Nazi racial theories: Highest Aryans: Germanic and Nordic

-Himmler in February 1940 spoke during a secret meeting to Gauleiters and said, "We are firmly convinced, I believe it, just as I believe in a God, I believe that our blood, the Nordic blood, is actually the best blood on this earth...
+In February 1940, Himmler said the following during a secret meeting with Gauleiters, "We are firmly convinced, I believe it, just as I believe in a God, I believe that our blood, the Nordic blood, is actually the best blood on this earth...
 In a thousand centuries this Nordic blood will still be the best.
 There is no other.
 We are superior to everything and everyone.
 Once we are liberated from inhibitions and restraints, there is no one who can surpass us in quality and strength."

-Hitler in private in 1942 said, "I shall have no peace of mind until I have planted a seed of Nordic blood wherever the population stand in need of regeneration.
+In private in 1942, Hitler stated, "I shall have no peace of mind until I have planted a seed of Nordic blood wherever the population stand in need of regeneration.
 If at the time of the migrations, while the great racial currents were exercising their influence, our people received so varied a share of attributes, these latter blossomed to their full value only because of the presence of the Nordic racial nucleus."

-Nazi propaganda aimed at the members of the Hitler Youth emphasized the "Nordic" nature of Germans, with the text issued to all Hitler Youth members stating: "the principal ingredient of our people is the Nordic race (55%).
-That is not to say that half our people are pure Nordics.
-All of the aforementioned races appear in mixtures in all parts of our fatherland.
-The circumstance, however, that the great part of our people is of Nordic descent justifies us taking a Nordic standpoint when evaluating our character and spirit, bodily structure, and physical beauty."
-Nazi propaganda stated that the Nordic must dominate Germany, although it didn't matter if they were Germans who did not have the physical appearance of the Nordic race as long as they shared the traits of being a "German" which were considered to be "courage, loyalty and honor".

-The matter of satisfactorily defining who precisely was an "Aryan" remained problematic throughout the existence of the Third Reich.
+The matter of satisfactorily defining who precisely was an "Aryan" remained problematic for the duration of Nazi rule.
 In 1933, a definition of "Aryan" according to the Nazi official Albert Gorter for the Civil Service Law stated:

 That definition of "Aryan" was deemed unacceptable by the Nazis because it included members of some non-Europeans ethnic groups; therefore, the Expert Advisor for Population and Racial Policy redefined an "Aryan" as someone who was "tribally" related to "German blood".
 It was generally agreed amongst Nazi racial theorists that the term "Aryan" was not a racial term and strictly only a linguistic term.
-Nevertheless, the term “Aryan” was still used in Nazi propaganda in a racial sense.
+Nevertheless, the term "Aryan" was still used in Nazi propaganda in a racial sense.

 In June 1935, Nazi politician and Reich Minister of the Interior Wilhelm Frick argued that "non-Aryan" should have been replaced with "Jewish" and "of foreign origin".
 His recommendation was rejected.
-Frock then commented, "'Aryan' and 'non-Aryan' are sometimes not entirely tenable...
+Frick then commented, "'Aryan' and 'non-Aryan' are sometimes not entirely tenable...
 From a racial political point, it is Judaism that interests us more than anything else."